If Both Parents Are on the Birth Certificate but Not Married, Who Has Custody?

 - Voluntary Acknowledgment of Paternity (VAP): Signed by both parents at the hospital or later through the Florida Bureau of Vital Statistics.

-- Court-Ordered DNA Test: If paternity is disputed, the Court may order genetic testing.
+- Court-Ordered DNA Testing: If paternity is disputed, the court may order genetic testing to confirm legal recognition.

-- Paternity Petition: A father can file a paternity action in court to request parental rights, time-sharing, and decision-making authority.
+- Paternity Petition: A father may file a paternity action in court to request parental rights, time-sharing, and decision-making authority.

-Once paternity is legally established, the Court can then issue a parenting plan and time-sharing schedule outlining each parent’s rights and responsibilities.
-Establishing paternity not only protects the father’s rights, it also benefits the child by ensuring access to emotional as well as financial support.
+Once paternity is established, the court can issue a parenting plan and time-sharing schedule outlining each parent’s rights and responsibilities, which may include joint legal custody.
+Establishing paternity not only protects the father’s rights but also benefits the child by ensuring access to emotional and financial support.

 What Happens After Paternity Is Established?

-Once legal paternity is confirmed in Florida, the next steps involve defining each parent’s rights and responsibilities.
-These decisions are centered around the child’s best interests.
+Once legal paternity is confirmed in Florida, the next steps involve defining each parent’s rights and responsibilities, always guided by the child’s best interests.
+The court considers factors such as the child’s age, health, education, welfare, and the parents’ ability to provide a stable environment.

 - Approve a time-sharing schedule (physical custody and visitation)